amahag/amahag.github.io/_posts/2022-11-21-Java-Game-Development:-A-2048-Replica-Portfolio.md

 #cover-img: /assets/img/path.jpg
 #thumbnail-img: /assets/img/thumb.png
 share-img: /assets/img/path.jpg
-tags: [Java, JavaFX, drag-and-drop, Scratch, programming]
+tags: [Java, JavaFX, UI/UX, debugging, testing, I/O file handling]
 ---

 In August of 2022, I decided to build a replica of the popular game 2048.
 The project was a great opportunity for me to demonstrate